DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 https://youtu.be/yIGkjdQ_Yd0

-## How DevCycle helps you track and organize removed flags
+## Track and Organize Removed Flags

 When a Variable is done its journey in DevCycle, the final step is to archive it.
 Doing so will hide the variable from most views in the dashboard, and indicates that the Variable is no longer used in your project.